craigmcc/cityteam-checkins/INSTALLATION.md

 **LOCAL AREA NETWORK**

-The *Application* and *Database* components are installed in a shared environment (either on the same computer or separately, as desired), while checkin locations require only a web browser.
+The *Application* and *Database* environments are installed in a shared private data center (either on the same computer or separately, as desired), while checkin locations require only a web browser.

 Advantages:
 * Supports multiple checkin locations sharing the same database information.